mdi48/The-Sneed-Programming-Language/README.md

 There are many more features and ways to do things in Sneed, so feel free to try it out while I work more on the documentation and the non-mpc version.
 Enjoy!

+## Disclaimer
+There is an ongoing error getting this to compile on Linux systems at the moment due to it not linking to the readline library for some reason.
+I myself am using a combination of Windows, WSL2, and CachyOS (the latter for my laptop).
+It has been a while since I last programmed in C, so forgive me if I have made any silly mistakes with this ;P